 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of March to May 2023, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month.
+During the period of March to May 2024, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month.

 - 3.1.2.
-From these surveys, a total of 789.77 km of survey effort was collected, with 96.0% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
-Among the two areas, 286.30 km and 503.47 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
-The total survey effort conducted on primary lines was 567.56 km, while the effort on secondary lines was 222.21 km.
+From these surveys, a total of 800.02 km of survey effort was collected, with 99.0% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+Among the two areas, 288.90 km and 511.12 km of survey effort were conducted in NEL and NWL survey areas respectively. - 3.1.3.
+The total survey effort conducted on primary lines was 572.26 km, while the effort on secondary lines was 227.76 km.
 Survey effort conducted on both primary and secondary lines were considered to be on-effort survey data.
-A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys conducted between March and May 2023, a total of two groups of five Chinese White Dolphins were sighted, and the summary table of dolphin sightings is shown in Annex II.
-Both dolphin groups were sighted on primary lines during on-effort search. - 3.1.5.
-Notably, the two dolphin groups were both sighted in NWL, and no dolphin was sighted at all in NEL.
-In fact, since August 2014, only two sightings of two lone dolphins were made in NEL during HKLR03/TMCLKL monitoring surveys.

-3.2.
-Distribution

-- 3.2.1.
-Distribution of dolphin sightings made during the HKLR03 monitoring surveys conducted from March to May 2023 is shown in Figure 1.
-The two dolphin groups were both sighted at the southwestern corner of the NWL survey area (i.e. just to the north of HKLR09 alignment).
-As consistently recorded in previous monitoring quarters, the dolphins were completely absent from the central and eastern portions of North Lantau waters (Figure 1).
-Moreover, the dolphin sightings were located very far away from the HKLR03 and HKBCF reclamation sites as well as along the TMCLKL bridge alignments (Figure 1). - 3.2.2.
-Sighting distribution of dolphins during the present monitoring period (March-May 2023) was drastically different from the one during the baseline period (Figure 1).
-In the present quarter, dolphins have disappeared from the NEL region, which was in stark contrast to their frequent occurrences around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The complete abandonment of NEL region by the dolphins has been consistently recorded in the past seven years of HKLR03/TMCLKL monitoring. - 3.2.3.
+A summary table of the survey effort is shown in Appendix I. - 3.1.4.
+During the six sets of monitoring surveys conducted between March and May 2024, a total of three groups of five Chinese White Dolphins were sighted, and the summary table of dolphin sightings is shown in Appendix II.
+All three dolphin groups were sighted on primary lines during on-effort search. - 3.1.5.
+In the quarterly period, two of the three dolphin groups were sighted in NWL, and a single dolphin was sighted in NEL.
+Notably, this dolphin sighting made in NEL was exceptionally rare, as dolphins have not been sighted in NEL waters since February 2018, and only three groups of dolphins were sighted there in the past decade. - 3.2.
+Distribution - 3.2.1.
+Distribution of dolphin sightings made during the HKLR03 monitoring surveys conducted from March to May 2024 is shown in Figure 1.
+The three dolphin sightings were scattered at the southwestern corner of the NWL survey area, at the northeast corner of Lung Kwu Chau, and to the north of Siu Mo To near the Brothers Islands, respectively.
+The dolphin sightings were located very far away from the HKLR03 and HKBCF reclamation sites as well as along the TMCLKL bridge alignments (Figure 1). - 3.2.2.
+Sighting distribution of dolphins during the present monitoring period (March-May 2024) was drastically different from the one during the baseline period (Figure 1).
+In the present quarter, only an exceptionally rare dolphin sighting was made in the NEL region, which was in stark contrast to their frequent occurrences around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
+The near-absence of NEL region by the dolphins has been consistently recorded in the past decade of HKLR03/TMCLKL monitoring. - 3.2.3.
 In NWL survey area, dolphin occurrence was also drastically different between the baseline and impact phase periods.
-During the present impact monitoring period, dolphins were rarely sighted there, and their distribution was restricted to the southwestern corner of the survey area.
+During the present impact monitoring period, dolphins were rarely sighted there, and their distribution was restricted to the southwestern corner of the survey area and near Lung Kwu Chau.
 This was in stark contrast to their frequent occurrences throughout NWL waters during the baseline period (Figure 1).